Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Evaluation

 \subsection{Microbenchmarks}

-For the following suite of microbenchmarks, we conservatively garbled all layers with CPM $P_8$.
+For the microbenchmarks, we garbled all layers with CPM $P_8$, meaning the CRT representation consists of the residues modulo the first eight prime numbers.
 Furthermore, we excluded host-device transfer overheads since the hidden layers in CNNs do not suffer from them during the online phase.
 To evaluate the scalability of the garbled CNN layers over \schemename's LabelTensors on CPUs, we measured the runtimes for different input dimensions with 1-16 threads.
-The results in \autoref{fig:microbenchmarks_scalability} clearly show that every layer type, including the garbled activation functions, can benefit significantly from our parallelization-friendly LabelTensors.
+The results in \autoref{fig:microbenchmarks_scalability} clearly show that every layer type, including the activation functions and our proposed scaling mechanism, benefit significantly from our parallelization-friendly LabelTensors.
 Apart from the transition from 8 to 9-11 threads (our CPU has eight physical cores), almost every additional thread brings a clearly measurable performance gain.
-As expected, the convolution operation benefits most from additional threads, but also, the other layers achieve speedups of up to an order of magnitude.
+The convolution operation benefits most from additional threads, but also, the other layers achieve speedups of up to an order of magnitude.